 Case Study: Tulane University

-Tulane had been looking for a way to bring promotion and tenure committee process online for years, but found no system to match their needs, let alone deliver financial planning and workload management at the administrative level.
-As early adopters of ByCommittee Promotion & Tenure, Tulane users not only found a solution to their issues around automation, but also were able to partner with Interfolio to contribute to product growth by providing feedback about their workflows, requirements, and business needs.
-Now, ByCommittee provides transparency around academic decisions at Tulane ranging from hiring to review, reappointment, tenure, and academic leave.
+Tulane University had been looking for a way to bring promotion and tenure committee processes online for years, but found no system to match their needs, let alone deliver financial planning and workload management at the administrative level.
+As early adopters of Interfolio Review, Promotion & Tenure, Tulane users not only found a solution to their issues around automation, but also were able to partner with Interfolio to contribute to product growth by providing feedback about their workflows, requirements, and business needs.
+Now, Interfolio provides transparency around academic decisions at Tulane ranging from hiring to review, reappointment, tenure, and academic leave.

-ByCommittee Promotion and Tenure has also helped with Tulane’s financial planning and workload.
+Interfolio Review, Promotion & Tenure has also helped with Tulane’s financial planning and workload.
 Alysia Loshbaugh, Director of Financial Affairs in the Office of Academic Affairs and Provost, explains, “From a university perspective, being able to log in and see how many active cases we have at a given time is so helpful because we have budgetary considerations tied to promotion.”
-With ByCommittee, administrative users can view the total active promotion and tenure case load across campus and determine the budgetary impact in advance—in this sense, ByCommittee replaced a manual process of reaching out to individual schools and departments.
+With Interfolio, administrative users can view the total active promotion and tenure case load across campus and determine the budgetary impact in advance—in this sense, Interfolio replaced a manual process of reaching out to individual schools and departments.
 Planning future work and budgets is far easier knowing when leadership know how many full professors will be on campus the following year.

-Before the entire institution adopted ByCommittee for both hiring and promotion, the School of Liberal Arts at Tulane University used the ByCommittee Faculty Search module to process hundreds of applications to post-doctoral positions.
-The transition to institution-wide usage of ByCommittee Faculty Search meant transitioning away from an HR system that wasn’t working for their needs—it had limited workflow options, limited flexibility or customization, and didn’t include an option for soliciting confidential letters of recommendation.
-ByCommittee met all of these needs, and also included an added data and reporting component.
-ByCommittee’s combined reports feature, with its ability to turn certain columns on and off, allows Tulane’s users to easily generate a custom reports to see just the necessary information from a search (finding, for instance, everyone hired in a given search period).
+Before the entire institution adopted Interfolio for both hiring and promotion, the School of Liberal Arts at Tulane University used the Faculty Search product to process hundreds of applications to post-doctoral positions.
+The transition to institution-wide usage of Interfolio Faculty Search meant transitioning away from an HR system that wasn’t working for their needs—it had limited workflow options, limited flexibility or customization, and didn’t include an option for soliciting confidential letters of recommendation.
+Interfolio met all of these needs, and also included an added data and reporting component.
+The combined reports feature, with its ability to turn certain columns on and off, allows Tulane’s users to easily generate a custom reports to see just the necessary information from a search (finding, for instance, everyone hired in a given search period).